corpex/rubdian/README.md

         $ cd rubdian; git pull

-and then install the game with
+and then install the gem with

         $ rake install